 However, they do claim that R32 is just another step toward finding the ultimate eco-friendly refrigerant.

 Additionally, many people worry about the flammable nature of R32.

 We hope that our article has shed some light on the differences between R410A and R32.

 In the end, time will only tell which one takes the “eco-friendly cake.”

-One thing for sure, all our air conditioner service include refrigerant checking.
+One thing is for sure, all our air conditioner services include refrigerant checking.